mpromonet/v4l2rtspserver/README.md

  * v4l2rtspserver /dev/video0,default      : one RTSP session with RTP audio and RTP video
  * v4l2rtspserver /dev/video0 ,default     : two RTSP sessions first one with RTP video and second one with RTP audio
  * v4l2rtspserver /dev/video0 /dev/video1  : two RTSP sessions with an RTP video
+ * v4l2rtspserver /dev/video0,/dev/video0  : one RTSP session with RTP audio and RTP video (ALSA device associatd with the V4L2 device)

 Build
 -------